 Consistency is a big part of quality writing—how would you feel if, in one document, you see the word spelled as “color” in one paragraph, and then “colour” in the next?

 As part of the service they offer authors, many editors go over details that are commonly mistaken in the text—including fictional details like addresses or character names—and summarize them in a single document called a style sheet.
-As they revise the manuscript some more, the author and subsequent editors can refer back to this style sheet when they’re not sure about something.
+As they revise the manuscript, the author and subsequent editors can refer back to this style sheet when they’re unsure about something.

 In publishing, you’ll often get one style sheet per book or per book series.
 But for marketing content, the consistency cannot vary project by project.
 Each website should have a coherent style.
 As such, a style sheet is arguably even more crucial in the marketing context.